Sahat1805/Sahat1805/README.md

 ## Hello, I'm Sahat

+# I'm a student and data analytics enthusiast

 • 📖 Pursuing Masters of Science in Information Systems <br>
 • 🐢 I go to the University of Maryland! <br>
 • 🎓 Bachelors in Information Technology <br>